decentralized-identity/did-registration/spec/spec.md

 In this mode, the DID Registrar does not itself have access to the secrets used by DID operations, but it has a way of accessing an external wallet in order to perform cryptographic operations such as generating signatures.

+TODO: Mention how this could relate to other specs such as Universal Wallet or WebKMS.

 <img alt="Diagram showing External Secret Mode" src="images/diagram-mode-external-secret.png">

 ### Client-managed Secret Mode

 In this mode, the DID Registrar does not itself have access to the secrets used by DID operations, but it will ask the client to perform cryptographic operations such as generating signatures.

+TODO: Discuss how the did:ion use case fits in, where the client supplies the public keys / commitments during the create operation.

 <img alt="Diagram showing Client-Managed Secret Mode" src="images/diagram-mode-client-managed-secret.png">